ToniMacaroni/RedLoader/README.md

 **Manual**
 1. Download the latest release from [here](https://github.com/ToniMacaroni/RedLoader/releases/latest) (RedLoader.zip)
-2. Unpack the zip directly into your game directory (the _RedLoader folder should end up in the same directory as SonsOfTheForest.exe)
+2. Unpack the zip directly into your game directory (the _Redloader folder should end up in the same directory as SonsOfTheForest.exe)
 3. Make sure you have installed all requirements (listed below)
 ___